developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/about/index.md

 ## New in v9.0

-**EMDK for Android versions 9.0 is functionally equivalent to and interchangeable with versions 7.6 and 8.0; any of these desktop versions can target any of these device versions**.
-Zebra publishes identical documentation for these versions to help avoid confusion when it's possible that identical EMDK software could be found with different version numbers on different devices.
+**EMDK for Android versions 9.0, 8.0 and 7.6 are functionally equivalent and interchangeable; any of these desktop versions can target any of these device versions**.
 For example, devices built on Zebra's SDM660 platform can contain either EMDK-A 7.6 or EMDK-A 8.0.
+Zebra publishes identical documentation for these versions to help avoid confusion when it's possible that identical software could be found with different version numbers on different devices.

 -----

-## Version History

 ## Version History